 Consideration of the material and design of the attachment heads also plays a significant role in their application.
 Foam heads provide a softer option for tender areas, promoting relaxation without overwhelming the recipient, whereas hard plastic attachments can deliver deeper pressure for more intense relief.

-Selecting the right attachment not only enhances the efficacy of the massage but also ensures a customized and enjoyable experience, catering to individual preferences and specific ailments.
-By thoughtfully choosing the appropriate attachment head, users can maximize the therapeutic benefits of the massage gun and support their recovery journey efficiently.
+Selecting the right attachment not only enhances massage efficacy but also ensures a customized, enjoyable experience that caters to individual preferences and specific ailments.
+By thoughtfully selecting the appropriate attachment head, users can maximize the therapeutic benefits of the massage gun and support their recovery journey more effectively.

 - Flat head for large muscle groups and broader areas.

-- Bullet head for targeted deep tissue and trigger points.
+- Bullet head for targeted deep-tissue and trigger-point treatment.

 - Ball head for general use and softer tissue massage.